The Reform Solitary Confinement Act

 -

-Create equal access to programming, personal belongings in cell, commissary, medical and mental health care, legal assistance, and basic necessities for those in solitary as those in general population
+Guarantee equal access to programming, personal property, commissary, medical and mental health care, legal assistance, and other basic necessities for those in solitary, ensuring conditions consistent with the general population.

 -